Saudi-Claus/Sutcliffe_Pentagon_website/README.md

-This will be a simple website that uses [p5.js](https://p5js.org/) to draw polygons inspired by Sutcliffe pentagons.
+This is a website that uses Canvas to draw fractals inspired by Sutcliffe Pentagons.
+I first heard about these shapes in the book Generative Art [TODO: add link].

-## Expected Features
+## Features:
-- Draws shapes
+- Draws Fractal shapes
+- Button to pause/start
-- Interactive settings to modify shapes
+- Button to Download the image

-- downlable shape
+## Future Features:
-- Hosted on github pages
+- Host on Github pages

-Wish me luck!
+- Add more buttons for increased customizability
+- Format website layout